githubtraining/training-manual/book/31_merging_tests.md

 Before we can begin using our Continuous Integration solution, we need to add the `.yml` file and some tests that we already created for our project.

-1. Look at the list of remote tracking branches: `git branch --all`.
 1. Depending on which CI/CD service you are using, create a pull request into `base: master` from the appropriate branch, named `<service>-tests`.
 1. **DO NOT** Merge the pull request.